Azure/container-upstream/process/graduation_guidelines.md

 For a project that has reached the "Graduation Stage" and would benefit from a more neutral home in a community foundation, the option of project donation is an option.

 All entry guidelines are aspirational and do not imply a hard rule.
-Each of the guidelines should be ju
+Since these metrics can vary significantly depending on the type, scope and size of a project, the TOC has final judgement over the interpretation of level with respect to the guidelines.

 ![AzCU Maturity Process](../images/maturity-diagram.png)